 | JWKS_HOSTING | Public JWKS documents are served over HTTPS from www.damaros.ai (Damaros-controlled DNS and TLS).
 Epic registers these URLs; private signing material never appears in JWKS JSON. |

-| JWKS_STATIC_NONPROD | https://www.damaros.ai/.well-known/jwks-nonprod.json — public keys only; non-production Epic client kid alignment |
+| JWKS_STATIC_NONPROD | https://www.damaros.ai/.well-known/jwks-nonprod.json (public keys only; non-production Epic client kid alignment) |

-| JWKS_STATIC_PROD | https://www.damaros.ai/.well-known/jwks-prod.json — public keys only; production Epic client kid alignment |
+| JWKS_STATIC_PROD | https://www.damaros.ai/.well-known/jwks-prod.json (public keys only; production Epic client kid alignment) |

-| JWKS_KID_PARITY | The kid in the hosted JWKS must match DAMAROS_EPIC_JWT_KID for the environment that signs client assertions—Epic rejects assertions when header kid does not resolve to a published JWK.
-Non-prod and prod each use their own keypair + kid + JWKS URL. |
+| JWKS_KID_PARITY | The kid in the hosted JWKS must match DAMAROS_EPIC_JWT_KID for the environment that signs client assertions.
+Epic rejects assertions when header kid does not resolve to a published JWK.
+Non-prod and prod each use their own keypair plus kid plus JWKS URL. |

-| JWKS_KEY_ROTATION | Publish the next public key in JWKS alongside the incumbent so Epic always has overlapping validity during rotation—no authentication gap.
+| JWKS_KEY_ROTATION | Publish the next public key in JWKS alongside the incumbent so Epic always has overlapping validity during rotation, with no authentication gap.
 Signing switches to the new private key only after Epic app registration confirms the new kid; then update DAMAROS_EPIC_JWT_PRIVATE_KEY_PATH + DAMAROS_EPIC_JWT_KID and retire the old public key when safe.
 Cadence follows change control, not an in-app timer. |

 | JWKS_KEY_ROTATION_OWNERSHIP | Customer-operated deploy (on-prem / customer cloud): customer PKI or secret-manager owners execute rotation with Damaros runbook; Damaros does not hold production private keys unless contracted as operator.
-Damaros-operated managed service: Damaros platform SRE performs rotation in agreed windows, updates customer-visible JWKS, and notifies security contacts—customer retains Epic app registration approval authority. |
+Damaros-operated managed service: Damaros platform SRE performs rotation in agreed windows, updates customer-visible JWKS, and notifies security contacts.
+Customer retains Epic app registration approval authority. |

 | JWKS_VIA_API | Optional: set DAMAROS_EPIC_JWKS_SERVE_ENABLED=1 on the API; Epic may register {DAMAROS_PUBLIC_BASE_URL}/v1/meta/epic_jwks.json (same PEM + kid as token signing).
-Use static URLs or API URL—never both for the same key without coordination. |
+Use static URLs or API URL, never both for the same key without coordination. |

 | SECRET_STORAGE | Private signing PEM from secret manager or secure mount; never in git or client bundles |